Semiflow selection and Markov selection theorems: Examples

-thanks to the weak continuity of $v$.
-From here it is clear that $v(s + \cdot)$ satisfies the right integral identity.
-The energy inequalities \eqref{en-ineq} are obviously valid for $v(s + \cdot)$.

-Next, we verify property {\bf S4} that says that splicing of two solutions is a solution.
-Let $v(\cdot)$ be a weak solution corresponding to the initial condition $v_0$ and let $w(\cdot)$ be a weak solution corresponding to the initial condition $v(s)$.
+Next, we verify property {\bf S3a}.
+Let $v(\cdot)$ be a weak solution corresponding to the initial condition $v_0$ such that $v(t_0 + \cdot) \in S(v(t_0))$ , i.e. the energy inequality~(\ref{eq:energy-inequality}) is valid for $t_0$, and let $w(\cdot)$ be a weak solution corresponding to the initial condition $v(t_0)$.
 We have to show that the function